alejandrof192/AM1_Orbits/README.md

 ---

-On the other hand, within the **`Physics`:** directory, various modules associated with the physics of the problem are stored:
+Within the **`Physics`** directory, various modules associated with the physics of the problem are stored:

 - **`Stability`:** Functions related to the stability analysis of a system of ordinary differential equations (ODEs).
 The `System_matrix` function calculates the Jacobian matrix of the system at a given state (U0) and time (t).
 The `Oscillator` function represents a simple oscillator system.
 The `test_system_matrix` function is a test case demonstrating the usage of the `System_matrix` function with the `Oscillator` system.
 This analysis is commonly used in stability studies, particularly when considering linearization around equilibrium points to understand the system's behavior.